Susan Chen: Work

 In 2023, Chen presented a series of Purell bottle still lifes at Rachel Uffner Gallery.
 The show featured eleven works, including two Purell Clocks in soft pastels and oil paintings and charcoal drawings of Purell bottles.
 In John Yau's exhibition review titled, "The Many Lives of a Purell Bottle," comparisons were drawn between her drawings and the style of Philip Guston.
 During the exhibition, a triptych of her paintings were stolen from the gallery in an art heist.

 Susan Chen's 2024 solo exhibition "Plan B" at Rachel Uffner Gallery showcased the artist's debut ceramics alongside six large-scale group portraits.
-The paintings were created through live portrait-painting sessions with 39 individuals, reflecting Chen's commitment to community engagement.
-The works addressed various topics from personal to political, including women's reproductive rights and activism.
-Chen's playful yet thought-provoking social commentary received positive reviews.
-In a Whitewall Magazine review, art critic Sarah Bochicchio highlighted the effectiveness of Chen's ceramic installations, including oversized Purell bottles, Plan B and Tampax boxes, in conveying the urgency of everyday items.
-Bochicchio also highlighted the poignant depiction of the aftermath of Roe v.
-Wade's overturning in Chen's paintings, emphasizing the importance of support networks and shared experiences among women.
+The paintings were created through live portrait-painting sessions with 39 individuals, reflecting Chen's process with community engagement.
+The works used social commentary to address topics from the personal to political, including women's reproductive rights and activism.
+In a review for Whitewall Magazine, art critic Sarah Bochicchio noted the effectiveness of Chen's ceramic installations, including oversized Purell bottles, Plan B and Tampax boxes, in conveying the urgency of everyday items.
+Bochicchio also highlighted the depiction of the aftermath of the overturning of Roe v.
+Wade in Chen's paintings, emphasizing the role of support networks and shared experiences among women.
 The exhibition was profiled in Artnet's "Up Next" column by Katie White and listed among the "8 Shows by Women Artists to Watch This Month" in March 2024 by Cultured Magazine.

+Chen collaborated with Art for Change in 2025 to release a series of limited-edition, hand-embellished prints to benefit the Brooklyn Museum.
+The release was commissioned on the occasion of the annual Brooklyn Artists Ball, a fundraising gala presented by Dior.

+Chen's artistic practice expanded from portraiture to en plein air landscape painting with her 2026 solo exhibition, Old Cape Cod, at Night Gallery.
+Art critic Charles Moore noted this body of work examines the mutable New England shoreline as a site for exploring ecological precarity, themes of belonging, and the politics of place.